Swimming lessons provide the opportunity to learn how to swim in a safe and controlled environment with trained professionals.

 This course is designed to provide Triathletes with an experienced coach while they train for their next Triathlon.
 Long distance swimming will be emphasized while the instructor breaks down everyone’s stroke so that they swim as efficiently as possible.

 Levels are first separated by age, then by current skill set.
 We have the class level descriptions listed above under Group Lessons.
-We also offer free 5-10 minute assessments so that we can place patrons in the appropriate level.
-If you would like to schedule an assessment, please call (626)564-0330 ext.601 and ask to speak with either the Director of Swim Lessons or the Swim Lessons Coordinator.
+Please select the most appropriate class; if you have questions, please call 626-564-0330 ext: 601.

 To register for swim lessons we will need to create an account for you and your family.
 The account can be made online or over the phone by providing basic information.
 Patrons may register for a class online, or over the phone at (626)564-0330 ext.
 601. We will need a form of payment to complete the registration and hold your spot.
 All major credit cards, cash, and checks are accepted.
 Full payment must be made at the time of registration.